guyplusplus/Simple-Circuit-Breaker/README.md

 ```

 ## Concurrency
 The code has 3 synchronized methods, it has minimum impact to initial code performance.
-Actual business logic is not included in the synchronized, so blocking time is minimum
+Actual business logic is not included in the synchronized code, so blocking time is minimum
   - `boolean isClosedForThisCall()` to check the state of the breaker for this current call
   - `void callFailed(long callDuration)` to inform the breaker that the call failed
   - `void callSucceeded(long callDuration)` to inform the breaker that the call succeeded